 In order to be eligible to enroll in the Spring Semester, you must have previously completed specific college-level studio art courses.
 These course requirements vary by major.
+Please note that spring semester admission is not available for the Department of Computer Animation/Game Art.
 For information about spring semester admission, please contact the Admissions Office at 941-309-0195 or admissions@ringling.edu